vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 ## Configure Machine Health Check on the management cluster

-Configuring Machine Health Checks on the management cluster will instruct Cluster API to detect and remediate Machines in a cluster which are unhealthy.
+Configuring Machine Health Checks on the management cluster will instruct Cluster API to detect unhealthy machines of a given cluster and remediate them.

 Refer to [Machine Health Checks](MHC.md) for more details.